oskay/Relief-SingleLine/README.md

 ### Closed TTF for CAD softwares method
 [Rhinoceros 3D](https://www.rhino3d.com/) and some other CAD softwares are able to use closed TTF single stroke fonts by opening the closed contours the right way in its design interface with various views.
 When operating the text tools dialog box you have a special feature to tick to permit single stroke fonts usage (Windows version only); select the desired TTF.
-But composing paragraphs is simply impossible, it is limited to write some words on the same basline (no line breaks possible apparently), so quite limited to basic titling only.
+But composing paragraphs is simply impossible, it is limited to write some words on the same baseline (no line breaks possible apparently), so quite limited to basic titling only.

 →fonts/ttf-closed